Configuring SCIM User Provisioning With Azure Active Directory

 After mapping, you can assign users and prepare them for provisioning.

-Learn more about how to assign users and groups to an enterprise application in Azure Active Directory.
+Learn more about how to assign users and groups to an enterprise application in Microsoft Entra ID.

 Staffbase recommends starting with on-demand provisioning of a few users to test everything works as expected.